landuomu/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to edit tag from `friends` to `buddies`
+2. AddressBook shows a list of persons with tag `friends`
+3. AddressBook asks for confirmation to edit tag
+4. User confirms confirmation to edit tag
+5. AddressBook edits the tag <br>
+Use case ends.

+**Extensions**

+2a. `friends` tag does not exist

+> 2a1.
+AddressBook shows an error message <br>
+  Use case ends.

+4a.
+User cancels confirmation

+> 4a1.
+AddressBook shows a cancellation message <br>
+  Use case ends.

 ## Appendix C : Non Functional Requirements